stavsap/sd-docker/README.md

 ### Networking

-Get the IP of the ubuntu instance:
+Get the IP of the ubuntu instance, in ubuntu shell:

 ``` shell
 ip addr show